 Step 5.
 Tie fabric on dowel.

-This part is the easy…but kind of time consuming part!
-Turn on a fun Christmas movie (this is one of my faves) and start tying the fabric onto the wooden dowel to create the fabric Christmas trees.
-Just a simple knot will do.
-Start with the longest pieces (11 inches) at the bottom and work your way up.
+This part is the easy…but kind of time-consuming part!
+Turn on a fun Christmas movie (this is one of my faves) and start tying the fabric onto the wooden dowel to create the fabric Christmas tree.

 Step 6.
 Attach metal star.

 Once you have filled the entire wooden dowel with tied fabric pieces, now is time to add the star, of course!!
-I used this adorable metal star and I think it works perfect for these fabric Christmas trees.
-To attach, I added a dot of my favorite 3-in-1 glue to the back of the star and press onto the top of the dowel.

 It’s a perfect complement to my Christmas advent calendar, don’t you think?
 It’s almost like they belong together!
 I’ll have to be sure they end up near each other when I finish getting all of my Christmas decorations up.